fxnnxc/text_summarization/experiments/experiment3/README.md

 # Experiment 3 (Text Summarization T-CVAE Annealing Schedule)

-This is a same experiment with [experiment2](https://github.com/fxnnxc/text_summarization/tree/main/experiments/experiment2) but more stable code. now the code extends fairseq, and i found a better way to build a class which is suitable to use pretrained model(Nice!).
+A same experiment with [experiment2](https://github.com/fxnnxc/text_summarization/tree/main/experiments/experiment2) but more stable code. now the code extends fairseq, and i found a better way to build a class which is suitable to use pretrained model(Nice!).

 > Start Date : 2020.12.19